tommadness/KH2Randomizer/docs/trackers/index.md

 You can further customize bingo by changing the grid size, allowed checks, etc.

-### Example: Boss Enemy Bingo (aka Bunter)
+### Example: Boss + Enemy Randomized Bingo (aka Bunter)

-A common boss enemy format is boss enemy bingo where the objective is to get 3 bingos on a grid of 5x5 bosses, all of them in randomized arenas.
-If a boss enemy seed is loaded into the tracker, the tracker knows to track the replaced bosses.
-[Here](static/bunter.json) is the card setting to play Zeddikus' bunter format.
+A common format utilizing the grid tracker is Boss + Enemy Randomized Bingo where the objective is to get 3 bingos on a grid of 5x5 bosses, all of them shuffled into randomized arenas.
+If a seed with randomized bosses is loaded into the tracker, the tracker knows to track the newly randomized boss.
+[Here](static/bunter.json) is the card setting to play Zeddikus' bunter format!

 # Objective Tracker